 “Some pieces are really easy and others take a little more time to come up with an idea that feels right.”

 The theme was suggested by Steve Beachy, long-time Brazos Valley Veterans Memorial board member and former president of the organization.
-The work depicts a postwar encounter between Union and Confederate soldiers walking on either side of an abandoned wooden barricade, heading in opposite directions.
+The work depicts a postwar encounter between Union and Confederate soldiers walking on either side of an abandoned wooden barricade.
+The two figures head in opposite directions.

 “The idea for that piece was ‘brother against brother,’” Lara says.
-“The Union soldier is coming out of the woods and across a bridge, while the Confederate soldier is crossing the pasture and out in the open.
+“The Union soldier is coming out of the woods and across a bridge, while the Confederate soldier is crossing an open pasture.
 They’re looking at each other and I hope I was able to capture the fact both men know the war is over.

-“I intentionally made the Confederate soldier a little ‘leaner’ than his Union counterpart because the war was a lot harder on the South than it was the North.”
+“I intentionally made the Confederate soldier ‘leaner’ than his Union counterpart because the war was a lot harder on the South than it was the North.”

 Lara grew up in an artistic family.
 Two of his father’s brothers were artists.
 Lara first gained attention as an artist himself in high school when he captured top honors in the Houston Livestock Show and Rodeo’s student art show.
 His winning submission was a painting and he used the scholarship prize money to enroll at Sam Houston State University.